Confidentiality of Student Records Policy - 50.05

 In order to inspect and review these records, the student must submit a written request in the presence of designated personnel of the office maintaining the records.
 Requests for inspection and review by the student shall be granted as soon as possible, but no later than forty-five days after the date of request.
 Documents or files may not be altered or removed by the student, and requests for copies of documents other than HCC official transcripts may be denied.

-Education records may be released to the following entities/individuals without the consent of the student:
+HCC may make disclosures of a student’s personally identifiable information and/or education records to the following entities/individuals without the consent of the student:

 - HCC officials on a "need-to-know" basis, according to the procedures of RRVA and at the discretion of the custodian of the records.
 HCC officials include contractors, consultants, volunteers, and other parties to whom the college has outsourced institutional services or functions;